lyokoth/Applied-Data-Science-Captone/README.md

 # Applied-Data-Science-Captone
-coursera's applied data science capstone projecs.
+coursera's applied data science capstone projects.
+Showcases ability to wrangle, scrape, and clean data in a series of tasks and projects.